Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 Convening the Hearing

 The Decision-maker shall convene the Hearing at the appointed time.
 In order to maintain students’ privacy as much as possible, witnesses will not be in the Hearing room or attending by technological means except when providing evidence or being cross-examined.
-Parties and witnesses will not be “sworn in,” but may be reminded that providing false information in connection with the Hearing is a violation of the University’s code of conduct for students or expectations for employees.
+Parties and witnesses will not be “sworn in,” but may be reminded that providing false information in connection with the Hearing is a violation of the University’s code of conduct for students and employment policies.

 Questioning Parties and Witnesses